cwlczt/DMCL/README.md

 **Program Description**

-DMCL is a cancer subtype framework based on multi-omics cancer datasets.
-The following is the function of the specific files in the program:
+DMCL is a deep multi-view contrastive learning framework for cancer subtype identification based on multi-omics cancer datasets.
+The file descriptions are as follows:

     processDatasets.py: File for data import and data normalization